M87 ADHESION PROMOTER FOR METAL

 Characteristics of stainless steel and coated metal.

 Characteristics of stainless steel are moderate corrosion resistance, are not susceptible to stress corrosion, magnetic, cannot be hardened by heat treatment.
-In addition, stainless steel is used in annealed condition, and have a poor weld-ability for most grades.
+Other uses of stainless steel include annealed condition, and have a poor weld-ability for most grades.
 This latter characteristic also makes its difficult for UV inkjet inks to bond

 Natron™ M87 UV primer for stainless steel